Coppernic/coppernic.github.io/docs/sdk/privileged/privileged.md

 }
 ```

 You can also bind SLF4J to timber.
-In this case please use this dependency
+In this case, use this dependency

 ```groovy
 dependencies {